comtravo/comtravo.github.io/_posts/2019-08-16-billing-engine.md

 # What is `Billing Engine`?

 At Comtravo for each booking we charge our customers and for those charges we need to provide invoices and financial reports.
 Clients can choose their payment method and billing aggregation option.
 For example, `Collective Invoice` payment method indicates that customer wants to collect multiple charges into one invoice.
-And billing aggregation indicates intervals(TODO) of charges to collect.
+And billing aggregation indicates intervals of charges to collect.
 For example, `monthly` and `semi-monthly` indicate that customer wants to collect all charges with us and issue invoice once per month or twice per month correspondingly.
 The solution which organizes these workflows we call `Billing Engine`.
 I want to hightlight that `Billing Engine` is much more than invoice issuer, it also generates report and sends to customer.

 # Solution